JessyColonval/Hino/README.md

 Source code of the Hino algorithm presented during 'The 29th Pacific-Asia Conference on Knowledge Discovery and Data Mining' conference in the Special Session 'DSFA: Learning on Complex Data'.

+## ⚙️ How the Hino algorithm works

+Hino's algorithm is based on similar principles to those used by the Interquartile Range (IQR) outlier detection approach.
+Hino splits the points of a dataset into several quantiles and observes which are too often isolated to consider them as outliers.

+Thus, a point can be isolated in two different ways:
+- in space, i.e. it is distant from all other points;
+- according to its pairs, i.e. that it is distant from other points with the same class.

+Concretely, for each quantile, Hino observes the direct adjacent quantiles to ensure:
+- they are not empty;
+- at least one of these two quantiles contains at least one point of the same class as the ones in the current quantile.

+Otherwise, points in the current quantile that do not meet the 2 conditions have their isolation scores incremented by 1.
+And when an isolation score of a point is too high, then this point is considered an outlier.

 ## 🗂️ Project tree structure

 ```bash